mwrouse/typewriter.js/README.md

 ![Typewriter.js](https://raw.githubusercontent.com/mwrouse/typewriter.js/master/images/typewriterjs.gif)
 <hr/>
-A JavaScript library that allows for easy, and customizable typewriter effects.
+A *pure JavaScript* library that allows for easy, and customizable typewriter effects.

 Coming in at under 5KB (minified version, css and js), this library is super lightweight, and extremely simple!